QUICK SUMMARY

 Higher Mortality Rates

-Over time, the cumulative exposure to these substances can lead to lasting damage and increase risk of coronary artery disease or other health conditions.
+Over time, cumulative exposure to these substances can contribute to lasting damage and increase the risk of coronary artery disease or other health conditions.
 This makes it essential to prioritize safer alternatives and healthier cleaning habits to protect your family’s well-being.

-5 Hidden Toxic Chemicals in Household Cleaners to Avoid
+5 Toxic Chemicals in Household Cleaners to Avoid

 Household cleaning products may leave your counters sparkling, but at what cost?

-The hidden risks of these products go far beyond their impact on the environment or air quality—they could be endangering your heart health.
-Case in point, professional cleaners in Belgium were found to have significantly higher rates of cardiovascular and respiratory mortality due to long-term exposure to toxic cleaning agents.
-For those who clean as part of their jobs, this cardiovascular disease risk factor is not just theoretical—it’s a harsh reality.
+The hidden risks of these products go far beyond their impact on the environment or air quality.
+They may also endanger your heart health.
+For those who clean as part of their jobs, this cardiovascular disease risk factor is not just theoretical.
+It’s a harsh reality.

 PFAS are often found in cleaning products marketed as “grease-resistant” such as: